mileslucas/mileslucas.github.io/src/README.md

 ---toml
 home = true
-tagline = "Writing code to help better understand the universe"
+tagline = "Writing code to help better understand the universe" footer = "Copyright © 2019 Miles Lucas"
 ---

 # About Me

 ## Biographical Information

 I am originally from Denver, Colorado, but spent most of my life growing up in Eastern Iowa.
 I completed my undergraduate degree in physics with minors in astronomy and computer science at Iowa State University in 2019.
-Currently I am a PhD student at the Institute for Astronomy at University of Hawai'i.
+Currently I am a PhD student at the Institute for Astronomy at University of Hawai'i Mānoa.

 ## Interests